sebs-tech/ii/README.md

     language.
 * **Hergé:** The brilliant creator of Tintin and the unforgettable Captain Haddock.
+* **My wife** for pointing out that foul language can be funny.
+* **A chap from Scotland** I tested some of these insults on.

 ## License

 This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute it, you twenty-thousand filthy fancy-dress fanatics!